wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

     Ship the security-headers middleware at the router root from day one, with the headers that are always safe to default on, and operator-configurable settings for the ones that aren't.

     * **Always default on** (no per-deployment decision needed): `X-Content-Type-Options`, `Referrer-Policy`, `Permissions-Policy`, `X-Frame-Options` for HTML responses, nonce-based CSP for HTML responses.
-    * **HSTS — off by default; operator opts in per deployment.** HSTS pins HTTPS in the browser cache for `max-age` seconds and is irreversible during that window; hardcoding it on breaks local dev. **Never hardcode `preload`** — it's a per-hostname commitment to the global preload list that no engineer can make on behalf of every future deployment.
+    * **HSTS: off by default; operator opts in per deployment.** HSTS pins HTTPS in the browser cache for `max-age` seconds and is irreversible during that window; hardcoding it on breaks local dev. **Never hardcode `preload`**: it's a per-hostname commitment to the global preload list that no engineer can make on behalf of every future deployment.
-    * **COOP / COEP / CORP — depend on the surface.** Strict policy is correct for admin-only services; it breaks customer integrations on customer-themable surfaces and is inert on JSON-only APIs.
+    * **COOP / COEP / CORP: depend on the surface.** Strict policy is correct for admin-only services; it breaks customer integrations on customer-themable surfaces and is inert on JSON-only APIs.
 Make the caller pick a surface profile.

     ```go
     package web